Required

 How do I know if I’m having a panic attack?

-Panic attacks usually involve a sudden surge of intense anxiety along with physical symptoms such as a racing heart, dizziness, breathlessness or shaking.
+Panic attacks usually involve a sudden surge of intense anxiety together with symptoms such as a racing heart, dizziness, breathlessness, shaking, sweating and overwhelming fear.
+If you’ve never experienced these symptoms before or you’re concerned, it’s important to seek medical assessment.

-Can a panic attack feel like a heart attack?
+Can a panic attack really feel like a heart attack?

 Panic attacks can feel frightening, especially when they happen unexpectedly.